-So, you’re want to know how to transfer from Coinbase to GDAX?
-No problem, I’m going to guide you through every step of the way!
+So, you want to know how to transfer from Coinbase to GDAX?
+No problem, I'm going to guide you through every step of the way!

-Buying and selling cryptocurrencies is now a multi-billion-dollar industry and Coinbase are one of the most popular exchange options for beginners as they allow users to easily buy coins using fiat currency.
+Buying and selling cryptocurrencies is now a multi-billion-dollar industry and Coinbase is one of the most popular exchange options for beginners as they allow users to easily buy coins using fiat currency.

 Once you have the required background information, I am then going to show you how to buy from Coinbase, how to transfer from Coinbase to GDAX and finally, how to use GDAX!